 - Dominant aggression

-It all starts with a free consultation where David meets with the family and the dog.
-David asks certain questions to get a better grasp of the situation sometimes even before meeting the dog.
+It all starts with a free consultation where our training specialists meet with the family and the dog.
+They ask certain questions to get a better grasp of the situation sometimes even before meeting the dog.

 In many cases, aggression is a learned behavior.
-While tailoring a comprehensive training approach, David explains how a protocol focusing on obedience under distraction is the ultimate goal in reversing this learned behavior.
+While tailoring a comprehensive training approach, David and his team explain how a protocol focusing on obedience under distraction is the ultimate goal in reversing this learned behavior.

 Through polished obedience, dogs learn how to tolerate what caused the aggression in the first place through “impulse control.”
 Strong obedience helps dogs by guiding them away from an unwanted behavior even under distraction.